openxpki/openxpki-config/README.md

 For each profile you want to have in this realm, create a file with the profile name.
 You can find templates for most use cases in `realm.tpl/profile`, there is also a `sample.yaml` which provides an almost complete reference.

-We recommend to have global settings, as most of the extensions, in the `default.yaml` and only put the subject composition and the key usage attributes in the certificate detail file.
+We recommend to have global settings, for most of the extensions, in the `default.yaml` and only put the subject composition and the key usage attributes in the profile file.
+It is advised to NOT link those files but create real copies to ease updates from the upstream repository and avoid any accidential changes to the used profiles.

 ### Customize i18n

 The folder `contrib/i18n/` contains the translation files from the upstream project.
-If you need local extensions or want to change individual translations,  create a file named openxpki.local.po and make your changes here - **never touch the openxpki.po file itself**.
+If you need local extensions or want to change individual translations, create a file named openxpki.po.local and make your changes here - **never touch the openxpki.po file itself**.

 You can find a Makefile in the main folder, that can be used to create the required compiled files.
-Running `make mo` creates the `openxpki.mo` files in the language directories, `make mo-install` deploys them to the system. *Note*: it might be required to restart the webserver to make the changes visible.
+Running `make mofiles` creates the `openxpki.mo` files in the language directories, `make install` deploys them to the system. *Note*: it is required to restart the openxpki client daemon to make the changes visible.

 ### Version Tag

 The WebUI status page can show information to identify the running config.
-The Makefile contains a target `make version` which will append the current commit hash to the file `config.d/system/version.yaml`. which will make the commit hash visible on the status page.
+The Makefile contains a target `make version` which will append the current commit hash to the file `config.d/system/version.yaml` which will make the commit hash visible on the status page.

 ### File Permissions